JSEcoin/platform/README.md

 - Currently this is just a snaphot of the desktop environment but will become responsive to match the design above.

 ## Prebuilt binaries
-See our [Downloads page](https://jsecoin.com/downloads) for Windows binaries.
+See our [Releases Page](https://github.com/JSEcoin/platform/releases) for Windows binaries.
 Our Mac, Linux, IOS and Android release will be coming out shortly

 ## Quickstart